ssp21/ssp21-spec/ssp21.md

 Particular BitS implementations could potentially use some metadata in certificates to limit or constrain what is allowed during a particular communication session.
-How this metadata is used or configured to limit permissions for a particular protocol is outside the scope of SSP21<!-- RLC: This implies that the "lite" certificate format allows for extensions -->.
+How this metadata is used or configured to limit permissions for a particular protocol is outside the scope of SSP21.

 ## Protection from replay